rocicorp/replicache/HACKING.md

 We need to be very careful about public API changes as we then have to maintain them.

-Check whether there are any public API changes by diffing replicache.d.ts between the previous released version and the new candidate.
+Check whether there are any public API changes by diffing `out/replicache.d.ts` between the previous released version and the new candidate.
 Make sure all new API has been discussed and agreed to by the team.

 ## Release docs